 What is Vision Zero?

 Unfortunately, traffic fatalities are continuing to climb.
 National Safety Council (NSC) data shows that more than 46,000 people died on U.S. roads in 2021, a 9% increase from 2020.
-NSC also estimates that the death rate in 2021 exceeds the rate in 2019 by 19%.
 This data makes it clear that Vision Zero is more important than ever.

 In response to this growing safety and public health crisis, many communities are adopting ambitious safety goals and developing programs to help them more effectively address roadway fatalities and serious injuries.

 Below is a map of the officially recognized Vision Zero communities - let's work to put Norfolk on the map!